Maximal function, Littlewood--Paley theory, Riesz transform and atomic decomposition in the multi-parameter flag setting: Introduction and statement of main results, applications

 \subsection{Strategy of proofs of the main results}

-In Section \ref{s:2} we prove the equivalence between $\|g_F(f)\|_1$ and $ \|S_F(f)\|_1$.
+In Section \ref{s:2} we prove the equivalence between $\|g_F(f)\|_1$ and $ \|S_F(f)\|_1$ as a first step of this paper.

 We recall that in the classical case to show that the $L^p$ norms, with $p\leq 1,$ of the Littlewood--Paley square function and Lusin area integral are equivalent, the crucial tool is the sup-inf inequality, namely the Plancherel--P\'olya type inequality.
 In order to establish such an inequality, one needs to develop the discrete Calder\'on reproducing formula.
 See \cite{H2} for more details in the setting of spaces of homogeneous type in the sense of Coifman and Weiss.
 In the present flag setting, to obtain the equivalence between the square function and Lusin area integral, we will first establish a discrete Calder\'on reproducing formula and then prove the Plancherel--P\'olya type inequality associated with the flag structure.
-As a consequence, the equivalence between $\|g_F(f)\|_1$ and $ \|S_F(f)\|_1$ will follow.
+As a consequence, we obtain that \begin{enumerate} \item[(I)]\quad $\|g_F(f)\|_1\approx \|S_F(f)\|_1$. \end{enumerate} Moreover, following the same approach of developing a discrete reproducing formula and Plancherel--P\'olya type inequality, we also obtain \begin{enumerate} \item[(II)]\quad $\|S_F(f)\|_1 \lesssim \|S_F(U)\|_1,$ where $S_F(U)$ is defined below in the Definition \ref{def-of-S-function-Su}. \end{enumerate}